johanbook/docs/security/vulnerabilities/sqli.md

 # SQL Injection

-A SQL Injection (SQLI) is an attack where one injects unwanted queries into a database where they are executed.
+A **SQL Injection** (**SQLI**) is a command injection attack where one injects unwanted queries into a database where they are executed.
 This attack vector arises when user input is not properly sanitized.
 For example, assume we have a website with a search field which relies on the following query:

 ```sql
 SELECT name, description FROM products